Ciro Perrone

-Perrone mainly operated from an Italian restaurant in Ozone Park, Queens.
+Perrone mainly operated from Don Peppe, an Italian restaurant in Ozone Park, Queens.
 FBI surveillance devices picked up many conversations between Perrone and other family members, including several in which Perrone complained of the Growing Up Gotti TV show.
 In one conversation, Perrone exclaimed: "It's a soap opera, and the kids look like girls."
 Colombo crime family member Ralph Scopo, Jr. replied that it tarnished mob boss John Gotti's image.
 Both said it was making Italian-Americans look bad.

 On July 28, 2007, Perrone was indicted on charges of obstruction of justice, extortion, loansharking, labor racketeering, and the operation of illegal gambling businesses.
 Perrone was convicted at his retrial and will face about four years in a federal prison.
 He will be over 90 before being eligible for release.
 Perrone was imprisoned at the Federal Medical Facility Devens in eastern Massachusetts.

 Perrone died on November 26, 2011.